codeoverflow-org/chatoverflow-wiki/services/Twitch-Chat.md

 ## Credentials

 ### `oauth` _(required)_
-The authentication token for accessing the twitch irc chat with your account.
+The authentication token for accessing the twitch IRC chat with your account.

 If you don't have such a token yet you can generate it on  https://twitchapps.com/tmi/.

-Just log in to your twitch account and copy the token.
+Just log into your twitch account and copy the token.
-Then add it as credentials value with the key `oauth` as described [here](/usage/Using-the-GUI.md#Set-credentials).
+Then add it as a credentials value with the key `oauth` as described [here](/usage/Using-the-GUI.md#Set-credentials).

 _Note: Copy the entire key **including** the `oauth:` at the beginning._